marionwalton/media-and-society/index.md

 ### Definitions

+As you learn more about media, you will find yourself using language to talk about media in a more specialised way, rather than in the general way used by non-specialists.

 {: .definition}
  A _blue callout_ highlights the sections where new **_definitions_** are provided in the context of a detailed discussion of a new concept.